Child and father learn about LifeBoard

 Problem

 Every year, more than 30,000 people in Europe lose their lives to drowning.
-In Denmark alone, we have estimated that 16,000 people experience near-drowning every year.
-But it doesn't have to be this way, andwe can change it together!
+In Denmark alone, it is estimated that 16,000 people experience near-drowning every year.
+But it doesn't have to be that way, and we can change that together!

-Drowning accidents can be stopped by providing buoyancy to the victim, and it must be done quickly as drowning can happen in less than a minute.
-Early intervention by civilian beachgoers can save drowning victims from permanent injuries and fatal drownings.
+Drowning accidents can be stopped by providing buoyancy to the victim, and it must be done quickly as drowning can happen in under a minute.
+Early action by civilian beachgoers can save drowning victims from permanent injury and fatal drowning.
 However, rescue equipment is often neither available nor attractive, which can lead to risky rescue operations.

 What do we do?